 Entrance tickets start from €7.00 and upwards.
 You can skip the queues by buying your Garden der Welt tickets online.

-There’s plenty of outdoor activities to do in Berlin.
+There’s plenty of outdoor activities to do in and around Berlin.
 So make the most of the beautiful, long summer days and enjoy every moment.
-If you’ve tried other fun, outdoor activities to do in Berlin, let us know via Facebook Messenger.
+If you’ve tried other fun, outdoor activities in Berlin, let us know.
+We’d love to hear from you.

 Best Outdoor Activities To Do in Berlin